Vanishing Text: How To Monitor Disappearing Messages

 We hope that your child doesn’t ever get involved with anything potentially harmful on Snapchat or Instagram, but in the event that they do, disappearing messages can erase all evidence of wrongdoing.
 Evidence is important in investigations, and without clear leads, family and friends can have trouble understanding what really happened.

 Bark can help you make sense of the complicated world of vanishing text and keep your child safer.
 Cyberbullying, harassment, threats of violence, and messages from online predators can all occur in these apps.
 Make sure your child knows about the dangers they pose.

-Sign up today for your free, one-week trial and sleep a little easier knowing that Bark’s got your back.
+Sign up today for your and sleep a little easier knowing that Bark’s got your back.